 This event welcomes students into the academic community and takes place during the fall semester.
-Mount Mary's Investiture ceremony dates back to 1931.
-As part of this initiation, each new student is formally welcomed into Mount Mary University by the University president.
+Mount Mary Investiture ceremony dates back to 1931.
+As part of this initiation, each new student is formally welcomed into Mount Mary University.
 The assembly recites the "cap and gown pledge," written by Dr. Edward A. Fitzpatrick, president from 1920-1954.
-As the pledge is taken, the group becomes part of the community of scholars at Mount Mary University.
+As the pledge is taken, the group becomes a part of the community of scholars at Mount Mary University